The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Unresolved issues with a home’s title can create major setbacks when the property is bought or sold.
+Unresolved issues with a home’s title, or the document that denotes who has legal ownership rights, can create major setbacks when the property is bought or sold.
 Unpaid debts, divorce, property line disputes or even a typo in the property’s records can make it unclear who legally owns the home.
 These issues need to be resolved before a seller can transfer ownership of their home to a buyer.

-Here are some things to look out for, and what happens if an issue pops up.
+Here are some things to look out for, and what happens if a title issue pops up.

 There are a number of obstacles that can stand in the way of a clear title transfer from seller to buyer.
-Roy Oppenheim, a real estate attorney in Weston, Fla., says usually those obstacles fall under one of two categories.
+Roy Oppenheim, a real estate attorney in Weston, Fla., says usually those obstacles fall under one of two categories: “You have fraud, and you have mistakes.”

 1. Public record errors

-If the seller has unpaid debts or taxes, the bank, business or government entity they owe can place a lien on the property, meaning that whoever is owed the money puts a legal claim of ownership on the title of the home.
+If the seller has unpaid debts or taxes, the bank, business or government entity they owe can place a lien on the property.
+This means that whoever is owed the money puts a legal claim of ownership on the title of the home.
 Usually, this lien can’t be removed until the debt is repaid.
 If the seller happens to have the same name as someone else who has unpaid debts, a judge could mistakenly file a lien against the property, as well.

 3. Unclear boundaries